tvaughan77/gradle2maven/README.md

 * any special plugin or non-dependency-management related gradle section is ignored; you'll need to find the maven equivalent and wire it up manually

+### Dumpster Fire Formatting

+This (currently) produces godawful single-line `<depdency>` blocks in the resulting pom.xmls.
+I've found it easier to just do a "Command+Option+L" in IntelliJ to format all the poms correctly than battle the 3 different XML libraries everyone recommends one use to prettyprint XML in Python.
+I'm seriously shocked how hard it is to just get a well-formatted XML document saved to a file in this oh-so-beloved language.
+Must by PEBKAU.

 ### Adding dependencies
 1. After adding the dependency to requirements-to-freeze.txt,
 ```